Dolpo Camping Trek

 • Ancient monasteries Gompa Lungdang, Rachen Gompa, and Mu Gompa.

-• Sacred caves and Buddhist monasteries with a long history and spiritual significance to Tibetans.
+• Sacred caves and Buddhist monasteries have a long history and spiritual significance to Tibetans.

 • Examining Tibetan culture and way of life.